-The TriAltus affinity purification resin contains a highly specific, resilient Im7 domain that binds the CL7 tag (~16 kDa) fused to target proteins.
-Following cleavage with the appropriate protease, the target protein is released from the Im7-bound CL7.
-Capable of up to 100 reactivations, TriAltus’s Im7 Resin retains a 1:1 molar binding ratio during repeated uses.
-The Im7 Resin has been used to purify a variety of proteins – including membrane and multisubunit proteins – and is available in 2-, 4-, or 10-mL volumes.
+Capable of up to 100 reactivations, TriAltus’s Activated Im7 Resin retains a 1:1 molar binding ratio during repeated uses.
+The Activated Im7 Resin has been used to purify a variety of proteins – including membrane and multisubunit proteins.

 SIMPLICITY – In a single purification step, this protocol yields purified proteins that exhibit high yield, high purity, and a high activity level.

-REUSABILITY – The resin can be reused with no observable loss in capacity.
+REUSABILITY – The Im7 resin is reusable with no observable loss in capacity.

 RESILIENCY – The Im7 Resin retains a 1:1 molar binding ratio after multiple reactivations in a variety of conditions, including various salt and detergent concentrations.